 1. System Requirements

-Both the system runs on a wide range of devices, but Ubuntu demands a bit more power than Linux Mint.
+Both systems run on a wide range of devices, but Ubuntu demands a bit more power than Linux Mint.
 Ubuntu Gnome version offers sleek modern design and stunning visual effects, but Linux Mint is a bit old-fashioned and also runs on both current and old hardware.
 Ubuntu Gnome requires more power and resources, but Linux Mint demand a bit lower than Ubuntu.

 2. System Installation Process